 You may also be required to take and pass the WGU Readiness Assessment — a short, multi-part online admissions test that helps determine the likelihood of success in a WGU program.
-Applicants who possess one of the IT certifications that WGU recognizes for competency credit will have this requirement waived.
+Applicants who possess a bachelor's degree or one of the IT certifications that WGU recognizes for competency credit will have this requirement waived.

 You'll be on your way to a successful career.
 A world of opportunity awaits.